AndreasChristensen89/janken-bossu/README.md

    * Easily understand the goal of the game
         * Rules are written simple and with visuals to help.
 Introduction also gives additional help.
    * Understand how to advance after a loss/defeat/draw
-        * Buttons are set to animated to attract the user
+        * Buttons are set to animate to attract the user
    * Have the game work on all devices, both horizontally and vertically
         * The website works on all devices
 * What are the goals for a returning visitor